Pierre-Sassoulas/pylint/doc/user_guide/configuration/all-options.rst

 **Default:**  ``('abc.abstractproperty',)``

---typealias-rgx
-"""""""""""""""
-*Regular expression matching correct type alias names.
-If left empty, type alias names will be checked with the set naming style.*

-**Default:**  ``None``

 --typevar-rgx
 """""""""""""
 *Regular expression matching correct type variable names.
 If left empty, type variable names will be checked with the set naming style.*